TRAPPIST-1g: Atmosphere

-Water

 On 31 August 2017, astronomers at the Hubble Space Telescope reported the first evidence of possible water content on the TRAPPIST-1 exoplanets.

 Host star

 The planet orbits an (M-type) ultracool dwarf star named TRAPPIST-1.
 The star has a mass of 0.08 M☉ and a radius of 0.11 R☉.
-It has a temperature of 2550 K. The age of the star is about 7.6±2.2 billion years old.
-In comparison, the Sun is 4.6 billion years old and has a temperature of 5778 K. The star is metal-rich, with a metallicity ([Fe/H]) of 0.04, or 109% the solar amount.
+It has a temperature of 2,550 K. The age of the star is about 7.6±2.2 billion years old.
+In comparison, the Sun is 4.6 billion years old and has a temperature of 5,778 K. The star is metal-rich, with a metallicity ([Fe/H]) of 0.04, or 109% the solar amount.
 This is particularly odd as such low-mass stars near the boundary between brown dwarfs and hydrogen-fusing stars should be expected to have considerably less metal content than the Sun.
 Its luminosity (L☉) is 0.05% of that of the Sun.

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 18.8, too dim to be seen with the naked eye.